cadechaney/Fitness-Journal-UI/README.md

-# This is the Front End for SweatScript
+# Front End for SweatScript
 ## The link for the Backend is [here](https://github.com/cadechaney/Fitness-Journal-BE)

 # Main Idea for the Project: